IBM-Design/design-website/src/content/index.md

 <grid background="gray-10">
 <column lg="8">

-<p size="xl">When you blend human-centered design with time-tested business acumen and deep domain expertise, the results are palpable.</p>
+<p size="xl">When we blend human-centered design
+with time-tested business acumen and deep domain expertise, the results speak for themselves.</p>

 </column>
 </grid>